-- MTS will administer and enforce its taxicab and other for-hire vehicles Ordinance policies, and regulations as in effect on July 1, 20132014, and as thereafter from time to time amended by MTS, and thereby regulate such taxicab and other for-hire vehicles and transportation services rendered wholly within the CITY's corporate limits during the period of July 1, 2013-2014 through June 30, 20142019, pursuant to PUC Section 120266. - 4.2.
-MTS will collect and administer all such regulatory fees, fines, and forfeitures as now or hereafter provided by the MTS Taxicab and Other For Hire Vehicles Ordinance No. 11 policies, and regulations. - 4.
+- 1. MTS will administer and enforce its taxicab and other for-hire vehicles Ordinance policies, and regulations as in effect on July 1, 20132014, and as thereafter from time to time amended by MTS, and thereby regulate such taxicab and other for-hire vehicles and transportation services rendered wholly within the CITY's corporate limits during the period of July 1, 2013-2014 through June 30, 20142019, pursuant to PUC Section 120266. - 4.2.
+MTS will collect and administer all such regulatory fees, fines, and forfeitures as now or hereafter provided by the MTS Taxicab and Other For-Hire Vehicles-Ordinance No. 11 policies, and regulations. - 3.
+MTS will not alter a fundamental policy or regulation in accordance with the Taxicab and Other For-Hire Vehicles-Ordinance No. 11 without prior approval of the CITY.
+The parties agree that MTS will not alter the scope of its regulatory activities during this transitional period.
+No fundamental policy or regulation will be altered during this transitional period unless both CITY and MTS agree that the alteration is required as an emergency regulation to protect public safetyAny CITY-proposed change to Ordinance No. 11 shall similarly require the approval of the MTS Board. - 4.
 MTS shall not be required to be a party to contracts between holders of taxicab permits in the CITY and their subcontractors/lease drivers; nor shall MTS be required to regulate the business relationship between taxicab permit holders and their subcontractors/lease drivers.
-MTS shall not be required to engage in the following activities: investigating and resolving contract disputes between permit holders and their subcontractors/lease drivers; setting contract terms for agreements between permit holders and their subcontractors/lease drivers; investigating and/or adjudicating allegations of retaliation between permit holders and their subcontractors/lease drivers; regulating working hours and/or earnings for permit holders and their subcontractors/lease drivers. - 4.-The CITY Mayor and MTS Chief Executive Officer may supplement this agreement by executing a Memorandum of Understanding relative to administrative and operating procedures of taxicab and other for-hire vehicles regulation, and to provide for reimbursable staff and legal support services. - In the event CITY and MTS are ready to transition taxicab regulation to the CITY before June 30, 2014, CITY and MTS may mutually agree to an earlier termination date.
+MTS shall not be required to engage in the following activities: investigating and resolving contract disputes between permit holders and their subcontractors/lease drivers; setting contract terms for agreements between permit holders and their subcontractors/lease drivers; investigating and/or adjudicating allegations of retaliation between permit holders and their subcontractors/lease drivers; regulating working hours and/or earnings for permit holders and their subcontractors/lease drivers. - 5.
+4.-The CITY Mayor and MTS Chief Executive Officer may supplement this agreement by executing a Memorandum of Understanding relative to administrative and operating procedures of taxicab and other for-hire vehicles regulation, and to provide for reimbursable staff and legal support services. - 4.
+In the event CITY and MTS are ready to transition taxicab regulation to the CITY before June 30, 2014, CITY and MTS may mutually agree to an earlier termination date.

-IN WITNESS THEREOF, this eighth-ninth CITY acting by and through its City Mayor pursuant tacting through its Chief Executive Officer. n_amendment to the agreement is executed by the to Council Ordinance No, and by MTS Dated this day of 2013.
-THE CITY OF SAN DIEGO SAN DIEGO METROPOLITAN TRANSIT SYSTEM Todd Gloria Interim Mayor Paul C. Jablonski Chief Executive Officer WE HEREBY APPROVE the form of the f foregoing Agreement.
+ath amendment to the agreement is executed by the to Council Ordinance No, and by MTS Dated this day of 2013.
+THE CITY OF SAN DIEGO SAN DIEGO METROPOLITAN TRANSIT SYSTEM Todd Gloria Interim Mayor Paul C. Jablonski Chief Executive Officer WE HEREBY APPROVE the form of the e foregoing Agreement.
 City Attorney Office of the General Counsel Date: Date: